-- a single end fastq file if you have paired end data we recommend flashing the reads together to make a single file or only using the first read of your paired end data. - a bowtie indexed genome - ensembl gtf: we recommend that you download our gtf files that have been sanitised for this work-flow here.
-However, you can use your own, if you make sure that all of the chromosomes are listed according to the ensembl annotations (i.e. the chromosomes are named chr1, chr2.. e.c.t.)
+- a single end fastq file if you have paired end data we recommend flashing the reads together to make a single file or only using the first read of your paired end data. - · a bowtie indexed genome - ensembl gtf: we recomend that you download out gtf files that have been sanitised for out pipeline here.

 Optionally to make the pipeline run faster you can also use a downloaded tRNAscan-SE output.
 The most time consuming part of the pipeline is running tScan-SE to identify tRNAs across the genome.
-In order to speed the pipeline execution we have pre-ran tScan-SE and generated the outputs that can be found in the following directory.
+In order to speed the pipeline execution we have pre-ran tScan-SE and generated the outputs that can be found in the following directory .
 You can then tell the pipeline the location of the file using the yml configuration file.